What is Haemochromatosis AKA The Celtic Curse.

 • Depression2

-Haemochromatosis is a genetic disorder that over time causes an overload of iron within the body that can lead to conditions such as cirrhosis, liver cancer, diabetes, arthritis, and heart failure2.
+Haemochromatosis is a genetic disorder that over time causes an iron overload within the body that can lead to conditions such as cirrhosis, liver cancer, diabetes, arthritis, and heart failure2.
 With an NHS expenditure of around £487 million annually3, this condition carries a significant burden on healthcare services.

 While the name is complicated, our message is simple: Early identification saves lives!

-• Aproximately 9 million people in the UK are estimated to harbour 1 of the 5 genetic mutations associated with Genetic Haemochromatosis (GH)3.
+• Approximately 9 million people in the UK are estimated to have 1 of the 5 genetic mutations associated with Genetic Haemochromatosis (GH)3.

 • £ 487 million annual NHS expenditure – Over 55% of which is used in treatments for GH-induced liver disease, liver cancer, diabetes, arthritis and more3.

-• In Northern Ireland, as many as 1 in 10 people are directly affected by the Celtic Curse4.
+• In Northern Ireland, as many as 1 in 10 people are directly affected by haemochromatosis4.

 • In the UK, estimates claim that 380,000 people are directly affected by haemochromatosis, however only 14,000 people have been identified by the NHS5.

-More recently, you might think of car parts, infrastructure, or hefty gates.
-However, iron is also an essential mineral in your body, required for various processes including DNA synthesis and oxygen transport7.
+Iron is an essential mineral required for various processes including DNA synthesis and oxygen transport7.

 When iron is excreted, it’s in unregulated amounts in the form of sweat, during menstruation, through the shedding of skin and hair cells or through the turnover of enterocytes (cells of the small intestine crucial in nutrient absorption)7.